dqveha/credit-debt-tracker-api/README.md

 ## Bugs:

-1. If requesting to POST a new ledger, it will return a 500 internal server error if a ledger already exists.
-While the intention is not to return a 500 internal server error, it is intended for a one-to-one relationship with a user account and its ledger.
+1. Currently, no bugs are found.
+Please let me know if you come across any!

 ## Plans for improvement:

 1. Add routes to calculate interest for Cash Advance APR and Promotional APR
 2. Calculate average interest

 ```
 Example:

 [(15 days * 2500 balance + 15 days * 1900 balance)/30 days] * (0.1499 APR / 365) * 30 day billing period = $25.08
 ```

 3. Calculate 'X' amount of months and a year

 ---